NGĀ POU HERENGA:

 Haere mai, nau mai, whakatau mai.

-Welcome to this website.
+Welcome to our website.

 Whatungarongaro te tāngata